Speaker Identification for Video Transcription 2026: Diarization Tools Compared

 HappyScribe

-HappyScribe offers automatic speaker identification powered by AI, with an option to upgrade to human transcription for guaranteed accuracy.
-The platform supports 120+ languages and exports with speaker labels.
+HappyScribe offers automatic speaker identification powered by AI, plus an upgrade to human transcription for guaranteed accuracy.
+120+ languages, exports with speaker labels.

 Features: